 Check out more info on our blog post here: https://www.mininodes.com/64-bit-arm-servers-now-available/

-miniNodes are ARM microservers that perform the functions of a regular server, at a fraction of the cost and power used by a normal server.
-Running on the same proven 32 and 64-bit ARM processors that smartphones and tablets use, miniNodes can host cloud services and applications, serve websites, crunch big data, provide failover capacity, run communication services, and more. miniNodes run Linux on ARM, making them easy to learn and easy to use.
+miniNodes are tiny dedicated servers that run Linux on ARM processors. miniNodes can perform the same functions as a regular server, at a fraction of the cost and power used by a normal server.
+Available with either 32 or 64-bit ARM processors similar to those in smartphones and tablets, miniNodes can host cloud services and applications, serve websites, crunch big data, provide failover capacity, run IoT services, and more.
 Give miniNodes a try, you’ll be amazed by what they can do.

 Easy on the Budget

 miniNodes are full dedicated Linux servers, in a smaller package and price point.
 Individual servers start at only $10/month, and a range of products and operating systems are available to choose from.

 miniNodes are based on the same ARM processor cores that smartphones and tablets run on.
 They were designed to focus on efficiency and battery life, so they are low wattage and draw as little power as possible.